Custom Car Registration in South Carolina

 The South Carolina registration for custom cars procedure and the process of registering a vintage car can be completed through the state Department of Motor Vehicles (DMV).
-However, you can successfully obtain an SC custom car registration or antique license plates only if your vehicle meets the corresponding definition under current law.
+However, you can successfully obtain an SC custom car registration or antique license plates only if your vehicle meets the corresponding definition under the current law.
 Note that these special procedures vary in certain regards from the standard vehicle registration process.
 Find out how to register an antique car in SC and how to register custom car projects by reading the sections outlined below.

 Definition of a Custom or Antique Vehicle in South Carolina